 Any person owning, directly or indirectly, more than 25% of the outstanding shares of a Fund is presumed to control the Fund.
 Principal holders are persons who own 5% or more of the outstanding shares of a Fund.
-The Depository Trust Company ("DTC") or its nominee is the record owner of all outstanding shares and is recognized as the owner of all shares for all purposes.
-Investors owning shares are beneficial owners as shown on the records of DTC or its participants.
-As of November 30, 2023, the Company does not have information regarding the record or beneficial ownership of shares of each Fund held in the names of DTC participants, as DTC has not provided the Company with access to such information.
+No principal shareholder information is provided for the Funds because the Funds had not commenced operations prior to the date of this SAI.

-As of November 30, 2023, the Directors and officers of the Company as a group owned less than 1% of the outstanding shares of each Fund.
+Because the Funds had not commenced operations prior to the date of this SAI, the Directors and officers of the Company as a group owned none of the outstanding shares of each of the Funds.